binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 I have discussed company culture and techniques for bringing change in various [talks](https://www.slideshare.net/kimcarter75098/agile-nz2014fornonattendees-38768039), [blog posts](https://blog.binarymist.net/2014/04/26/culture-in-the-work-place/#effecting-change), etc. The following is an extract from my "Culture in the work place" blog post:

-Org charts, in difference, don’t show how influence takes place in a business.
-In reality businesses don’t function through the organizational hierarchy but through its hidden social networks.
+Org charts, in difference, do not show how influence takes place in a business.
+In reality businesses do not function through the organizational hierarchy but through its hidden social networks.

 People do not resist change or innovation, but they resist the insecurity created by change beyond their influence.

 Have you heard the argument that “the quickest way to introduce a new approach is to mandate its use”?

-A level of immediate compliance may be achieved, but the commitment will not necessarily be (Fearless Change 2010).
+A level of immediate compliance may be achieved, but the commitment will not necessarily be achieved (Fearless Change 2010).

 If you want to bring change, the most effective way is from the bottom up.
 In saying that, bottom-up takes longer and is harder.
 Like anything.
 No pain, no gain.
 Or as my wife puts it... it is the difference between instant coffee and espresso.

-Top-down change is imposed on people and tries to make change occur quickly and deals with problems such as rejection and rebellion only if necessary.
+Top-down change is imposed on people, and tries to make change occur quickly and deals with problems such as rejection and rebellion only if necessary.
 Bottom-up change triggered from a personal level focused on first obtaining trust, loyalty, respect from serving as in servant leadership, and the right to speak (have you served your time, done the hard yards)?

 Because the personal relationship and involvement is not usually present with top-down, people will appear to be doing what you mandated, but secretly, still doing things the way they always have done.